cs106l/cs106l-assignments/assign4/README.md

     For the input ranges (`first1`, `last1`, and `first2`), we will need to be a bit clever in our choice of iterators.
 We must choose iterators such that the `binary_op(first1, first2)` constructs the first token in the container, `binary_op(first1 + 1, first2 + 1)` constructs the second token in the container, etc. How can we manipulate these parameters such that we apply `binary_op` to consecutive pairs of whitespace iterators?
 Remember, `tokens.begin()` is the first iterator of the container, `tokens.begin() + 1` is the second iterator, etc. **Hint: there is nothing preventing the range given by `first1` from overlapping with the range given by `first2`!**

 3. **Step Three: Get rid of empty tokens**
-    Some of the tokens we've produced so far will only consist of whitespace (for example, what if there were multiple consecutive whitespace characters in our string).
-We will need to remove these characters.
+    Some of the tokens we've produced so far will be empty (for example, what if there were multiple consecutive whitespace characters in our string).
+We will need to remove these tokens.
 Luckily, there is a [`std::erase_if` function](https://en.cppreference.com/w/cpp/container/set/erase_if) that can remove elements from a `std::set` which match some condition.

     > 📄 [**`std::erase_if`**](https://en.cppreference.com/w/cpp/container/set/erase_if)
     > ```cpp